mlxs01/CS611-Assessment3/Readme.txt

 ## Notes (No diary this time, collaboration notes instead)
 ---------------------------------------------------------------------------
+NOTE!!!: the ANSI color of yellow used for walls is very similar to white in the terminal, so please squint HARD!

 2/22 - Tony and I have our first, and only meeting for the project.
 We breakdown (very loosely) what methods should be used and how \
 the logic should flow between each class.
 We decided to use my implementatino as the base program we build off of.